 Figure 15 shows the temperature distribution on the model obtained with the thermal analysis.
-The thermal analysis uses the same mesh as the stress analysis, so that the temperature data can be fed back into Structure so that the stresses due to the temperature variation in the model can be determined.
+The thermal analysis uses the same mesh as the stress analysis, so that the temperature data can be fed back into the stress analysis so that the stresses due to the temperature variation in the model can be determined.